 Bryn Mawr College welcomes students with disabilities to the campus community.
-Access

-Services provides individualized support and reasonable accommodations for eligible students with documented learning, physical, or psychological disabilities.
-If you think you may need academic adjustments in the classroom or access in the residence halls or other campus facilities, please contact the Access Services Director as early as possible.
-For additional information about Access Services, including the eligibility criteria, documentation requirements, and procedures for requesting accommodations, please visit the website and contact the Access Services Director to arrange an appointment to meet and discuss your situation by calling 610-526-7516.
+Access Services provides reasonable accommodations for eligible students protected under the Americans with Disabilities Act due to documented learning, physical, medical or psychological disabilities.
+If you think you might be eligible for academic adjustments in the classroom (e.g. extended time for tests is a possible example), housing modifications in the residence halls (e.g. an air conditioner due to a significant medical condition is one possible example) or modifications to other campus facilities, please contact the Director of Access Services as early as possible.
+For additional information about Access Services, including the eligibility criteria, documentation requirements, and procedures for requesting accommodations, please visit the website and contact the Director of Access Services to arrange an appointment to meet and discuss your situation by calling 610-526-7516.
 The information that you share is kept strictly confidential.